 - How do I share?

-As soon as you join, we ask you to use attendee controls to mute yourself so that everyone has a chance to participate without distractions.
-If you’re on the phone, you can use your phone’s mute button.
-When you are ready to share, unmute your line and say your name, wait for the chairperson or discussion leader to recognize you, then begin sharing.
+As soon as you join, your line will be muted.
+When you are ready to share, unmute yourself and say your name, or raise your virtual hand.
+The chairperson will recognize you and you can begin your share.
 Please try to keep your shares to 2-3 minutes in order to allow everyone an opportunity to share.
 We also ask you to refrain from cross-talk.
+Please keep yourself muted when you are not sharing in order to keep distractions to a minimum.
 Thank you for your consideration.

 - Can I pick up a chip if I am celebrating a sober milestone?

-As this meeting is virtual, we are not able to hand out chips.
+As this meeting is virtual, we are not able to hand out physical chips, but we do pass them out virtually.
 If you are celebrating a milestone, you will be given an opportunity to announce it during the meeting.

 - How do I donate?